Uncle Slam is a band with ties to Suicidal

 10. "Bombs Away" (5:19)

-Uncle Slam completely ignore the trends in 1995 and put forth a trippy thrash metal with some punk leanings, not unlike the band's earlier two albums.
+Uncle Slam completely ignore the trends in 1995 and record a trippy thrash metal album with plenty of punk leanings, not unlike the band's earlier two albums.
 This one, however, adds some experimental elements, like the reggae part in the title track, and the melodic nature of "An Offering to a Deity."
 Once again the Suicidal Tendencies comparisons are apparent, especially in the vocals.